WeSpeakEnglish/ANTIRTOS_C/README.md

 Q5_Revoke(your_func_4);
 ```

 **All functions are handled and executed automatically.
-Do not waste time—keep interrupts extremely fast and never lose them!
-Use ANTIRTOS**
+Do not waste time — keep all interrupts extremely fast and never lose them!
+Use ANTIRTOS!**

 See [simulation on Thinkercad](https://www.tinkercad.com/things/dTtzrpBL7Oz/editel?sharecode=ti9rZSVEc3emys0IjcdVw1_BVx3GubWkPB4JmxF4KQs)